Please ensure Javascript is enabled for purposes of website accessibility

 Ally Invest vs. Robinhood: Account types available

 It's also worth noting that Ally is a bank in addition to a brokerage (prior to 2010, it was known as GMAC Bank, the financial arm of General Motors).
 So you can also open a checking account, savings account, or CD.
 Ally also offers a variety of lending products, including mortgages, auto loans, and personal loans.
-In short, Ally could be a good choice for people who like to keep all of their financial accounts in one place.
+In short, Ally Invest could be a good choice for people who like to keep all of their financial accounts in one place.

 Ally Invest Robinhood

-Taxable Brokerage Yes Yes
+Taxable brokerage Yes Yes

-Joint Tenant Yes No
+Joint tenant Yes No

-Robo-Advisor Yes No
+Robo-advisor Yes No

-Traditional IRA Yes No
+Traditional IRA Yes Yes

-Roth IRA Yes No
+Roth IRA Yes Yes

 Other IRA Yes No